-These four words, often fraught with indignation, has been a favorite line yelled by pre-schoolers in the playground, classroom, or as they’re pummeling their little fists into your carpet when the world doesn’t seem to operate according to their standards of justice.
+These four words, often fraught with indignation, has been a favorite line yelled by pre-schoolers in the playground, classroom, or as they’re pummeling their little fists into your carpet when the world doesn’t seem to operate according to their standards.

 The older we get, the more we see how unfair life truly is—in the scheming, unscrupulous boss who gets rich at the expense of his employees.
 Or in the generous, kind neighbor who suddenly gets diagnosed with Stage 4 cancer—the list goes on.

 On our good days, we want life to be fair.
 When we’ve worked hard, we want to be noticed, appreciated and rewarded.
 When we perform what we see as more than our fair share of responsibilities, we await the pats on our back from our employers, spouses, and parents.
 Yes.
 On our good days, we expect life to work in our favor because we’ve earned it.